 The key is that the image directly connects with a message you want to share.
 It will add a richness and personalization that can profoundly connect with others.
 For example, consider a company offering personalized care services (whether it be medical, home care, child care, etc.).
 This type of service provider could consider employing a photo-rich printed background communicating their ability to provide for others and their care in the work they do.
 Using a semi-translucent photo of a caretaker wheeling out a disabled child or a home-care provider enjoying having coffee with their patient would be powerful.

-For something with a more subtle message, you could use an organic, photo-rich background calling to mind your brand (like a view of the tops of trees for an environmental brand)—all the while keeping a monochrome color scheme.
+For something with a more subtle message, you could use an organic, photo-rich background calling to mind your brand.
+For example, a view of the tops of trees for an environmental brand or a skyline snapshot of the city where your HQ’s are located —all the while keeping a monochrome color scheme.

 3. Printed Texture